Home » vehicles » Largest cruise ships in the world

 Queen Mary 2

-Cunard’s Queen Mary 2, featuring 17 decks and towering 62 metres (200 ft) above the waterline, one and half times higher than the Statue of Liberty, only 35 metres shorter than the Empire State Building.
+Cunard’s Queen Mary 2, featuring 17 decks and towering 62 metres (200 ft) above the waterline.
+At 72m (236.2 ft) from keel to the top of her funnel, she is one and half times higher than the Statue of Liberty.

 The biggest ship in the world, the oil tanker Knock Nevis (formerly Jahre Viking) is 458 metres (1,502 ft) long.
 A big oil tanker ships about 132 million litres (34 million gallons) of petrol.
 Enough to drive a car 47,000 times around the earth.